 SB 268, enacted in June 2014, directed that any RGGI proceeds remaining after the bill-assistance rebates to ratepayers, the set-asides for the low-income core efficiency program, and the set-aside for municipal and local government energy efficiency projects be allocated "to all-fuels, comprehensive energy efficiency programs administered by qualified parties which may include electric distribution companies as selected though a competitive bid process."
-The legislation directed the Commission's Electric Division to conduct a competitive bid process and the Electric Division issued Request for Proposal (RFP) for this purpose.
+The legislation directed the Commission to conduct a competitive bid process and the Commission issued Request for Proposal (RFP) for this purpose.